clarkep/eart/README.md

-# HEART - a HEARing Trainer
+# HEART - HEARing Trainer

 Heart is a simple ear training program based on fluidsynth.